banksJeremy/kia/readme.md

 ### Data Format - `text/x-dnesque`

-dnesque data files can contain dnesque records and lists of peer clients.
-If it has a single item, that item may be the root JSON object.
-Otherwise the root object should be an array.
+The `text/x-dnesque` format is used both in the files read by the browser plugin and by the JSON-RPC communication of the clients.
+It is encoded in JSON.
+The root object can be a single object or an array of multiple objects.

+The data can include domain records

     {
         "type": "record",

-        "id": "[the second level of the domain, based on hashed public key]", "public_key": "[radix64-encoded public key]",
+        "id": "[the second level of the domain, based on hashed public key]",
+        "public_key": "[radix64-encoded public key]",

         "record": "[json encoded record (timestamped)]",
         "signature": "[base64-encoded signature]"
     }

+and peers.

     {
         "type": "peer",

-        "host": "[ip address a domain name (DNS or dnesque)]:[port]",
+        "host": [[ip address or domain name (DNS or dnesque)], [port]],

-        "known-ids": [
-            [optional list of string ids of domains this peer knows;
+        "known-ids": [optional iterated sha256 bloom filter or list of ids of known domains],
-             this will be used to prioritize this peer if information about those domains is needed]
-        ]
+        "known-records: [optional iterated sha256 bloom filter
+                         of known records],
     }

+Peers may chose to identify themselves using a dnesque domain instead of just an IP address.
+In this case their dnesque record should usually be included with their peer information.

 ### Peer-to-Peer System